AramZS/thespin/text-datagrid/IDs/ID-Monstrous.markdown

 You may now roll +Weird to frighten the living daylights out of someone during combat instead.
 On a 10+ select 1; on a 7 - 9 select 2 or consider it a failure with no effects; on a failure (5 or less) choose three from the list.

+**Transmit**: You can go instantly to anywhere you’ve visited before, or to a person you know well as long as they are not isolated from electronics.
+When you carry one or two people with you, roll +Weird.
+On a 10+ you all go where you wanted.
+On a 7-9, you don’t quite manage it.
+Either you are all separated, or you all appear in the wrong place.

+**What Does Not Kill Me...**: If you have suffered harm in a fight, you gain +1 ongoing until the fight is over.

+**The Big Whammy**: You can use your powers to kick some ass: roll +Weird instead of +Tough.
+The attack has 2-harm close obvious ignore-armour.
+On a miss, you’ll get a magical backlash.

 List:

 you scare them so much they will not go near you during the remainder of combat;